microsoft/terminal/README.md

 ## Terminal & Console Overview

-Please take a few minutes to review the overview below before diving into the code:
+Please take a few minutes to review the overview before diving into the code:

 ### Windows Terminal